floatme-corp/development_test/README.md

 The following should be available in your resulting solution zip file:

 1. Source Code
-  * The source code should be in Go, using version 1.16 (or any minor revision thereafter)
+    1. Latest version of your language of choice (i.e., Go 1.16.x, Javascript ES7/8, Typescript 4.2.x)
-  * Unit tests
+    1. Unit tests
 1. Any other supporting code or other binaries that you used to develop the solution (even if it is not required to run the solution).
 If a resource is easily accessible on the web you can just provide a link to it rather than including the files.

 ## Problem Details